-Total ESG risk: 28.57
+Total ESG risk: 27.59

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Tesla's overall score of 28.57 (as at 08/01/2020) is nothing to write home about – landing it in it in the 60th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Tesla's overall score of 27.59 (as at 12/31/2018) is pretty weak – landing it in it in the 61st percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Tesla is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 Tesla's environmental score

 Tesla's environmental score of 1.25 puts it squarely in the 1st percentile of companies rated in the same sector.
 This could suggest that Tesla is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

 Social score: 17.81/100

 Tesla's social score of 17.81 puts it squarely in the 1st percentile of companies rated in the same sector.
 This could suggest that Tesla is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.